-In consequence, \emph{adversarial defense} mechanisms often rely on the adversarial attacks by replacing the original examples by the adversarial ones during the learning phase; this procedure is referred to as adversarial training.
-Even if there exists other defenses, adversarial training appears to be one of the most efficient defense mechanisms~\citep{ren2020}.
+In consequence, \emph{adversarial defense} mechanisms often rely on the adversarial attacks by replacing the original examples with the adversarial ones during the learning phase; This procedure is called adversarial training.
+Even if there are other defenses, adversarial training appears to be one of the most efficient defense mechanisms~\citep{RenZhengQinLiu2020}.

-\subsection{Related Works}
+\subsection{Related works}

-\paragraph{Adversarial Attacks/Defenses.} Numerous methods\footnote{The reader can refer to \citet{RenZhengQinLiu2020} for a survey on adversarial attacks and defenses.} exist to solve---or approximate---the optimization problem of Equation~\eqref{eq:adv-max} .
-Among them, we can cite the Fast Gradient Sign Method~\citep[FGSM][]{Goodfellow2014}.
-This attack consists in generating a noise $\epsilon$ in the direction of the gradient of the loss function with respect to the input $x$. \citet{kurakin2017adversarial} have introduced (\IFGSM) an iterative version of \FGSM : at each iteration, one repeats \FGSM and adds to the input $x$ a noise, that corresponds to the sign of the gradient of the loss with respect to $x$.
-Following the same principle as \IFGSM, \citet{madry2017} have proposed a method based on Projected Gradient Descent (\PGD) that includes a random initialization of $x$ before the optimization.
-Another technique known as the \emph{Carlini and Wagner Attack}~\cite{carlini2017evaluating} considers finding adversarial example $x{+}\epsilon^*\!(x{,}y)$ the closest as possible to the original input $x$, {\it i.e.} they want an attack being the most imperceptible as possible.
-However, producing such imperceptible perturbations leads to a high-running time in practice.\\ Contrary to the most popular techniques that look for a model with low adversarial robust risk of Equation~\eqref{eq:adv-rob-risk}, our work stands in another line of research where the idea is to relax this worst-case risk measure by considering an {\it averaged} adversarial robust risk over the noise instead of a $\max$-based formulation \citep[see, \eg,][]{ZantedeschiNicolaeRawat2017,hendrycks2019}.
+\paragraph{Adversarial Attacks/Defenses.} Numerous methods\footnote{The reader can refer to \citet{RenZhengQinLiu2020} for a survey on adversarial attacks and defenses.} exist to solve--or approximate--the optimization of Equation~\eqref{eq:adv-max}.
+Among them, the Fast Gradient Sign Method (\FGSM~\citet{GoodfellowShlensSzegedy2015}) is an attack consisting in generating a noise $\epsilon$ in the direction of the gradient of the loss function with respect to the input $x$. \citet{KurakinGoodfellowBengio2017} introduced \IFGSM, an iterative version of \FGSM: at each iteration, one repeats \FGSM and adds to $x$ a noise, that is the sign of the gradient of the loss with respect to $x$.
+Following the same principle as \IFGSM, \citet{MadryMakelovSchmidtTsiprasVladu2018} proposed a method based on Projected Gradient Descent (\PGD) that includes a random initialization of $x$ before the optimization.
+Another technique known as the \emph{Carlini and Wagner Attack}~\citep{CarliniWagner2017} aims at finding adversarial examples $x{+}\epsilon^*\!(x{,}y)$ that are as close as possible to the original $x$, {\it i.e.}, they want an attack being the most imperceptible as possible.
+However, producing such imperceptible perturbation leads to a high-running time in practice.
+Contrary to the most popular techniques that look for a model with a low adversarial robust risk (Equation~\eqref{eq:adv-rob-risk}), our work stands in another line of research where the idea is to relax this worst-case risk measure by considering an {\it averaged} adversarial robust risk over the noises instead of a $\max$-based formulation \citep[see, \eg,][]{ZantedeschiNicolaeRawat2017,HendrycksDietterich2019}.
 Our averaged formulation is introduced in the Section~\ref{section:adversarial-robust-pac-bayes}.